andrew-fleming/midnight-improvement-proposals/mips/mip-?.md

 ## Specification

+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://www.rfc-editor.org/rfc/rfc2119) and [RFC 8174](https://www.rfc-editor.org/rfc/rfc8174).

 ### Ledger

 All ledger fields _must_ be exported with the current MRC standard as a prefix followed by two underscores (using `MRC__` as a placeholder).